Tamil grammar: Nouns

-All the rational beings fall under the category of "high class".
-Examples could be Adult humans and deities.

-All the irrational beings and inanimate objects fall under the "lower class".
-Examples could be animals, birds, plants and things.
-Since children are considered to be irrational, the word "child" is considered "lower class" or neuter.

-Noun inflection
+Noun

 Nouns are inflected based on number and grammatical case, of which there are 9: nominative case, accusative case, dative case, instrumental case, sociative case, locative case, ablative case, genitive case, and vocative case.
 If the plural is used, the noun is inflected by suffixing the noun stem with first the plural marker -kaḷ, and then with the case suffix, if any.
 Otherwise, if the singular is used, the noun is instead inflected by suffixing either the noun stem with the case suffix, or the oblique stem with the case suffix.
-An optional euphonic increment can occur before the case suffix.
+An optional euphonic increment -iṉ or -aṉ can occur before the case suffix.

-When the noun ends in a vowel, a v or a y are used between the noun and the case suffix, and if the noun ends in an m this will be changed to a th.
+Nominative case

+The nominative case is used for the subject of an intransitive verb, the agent of a transitive verb, the predicate of a nominal sentence, and subject and object complements.
+It is the base form of the noun with no suffix.